How to Start Your Import Business in Japan: Regulations Overview

 1. Radio-wave emitting products

-Mobile phones, Bluetooth devices, Wi-Fi devices, and any item you wish to sell that emits radio waves must meet Japanese radio wave standards and have a designated mark that indicates it complies with regulations.
+Mobile phones, Bluetooth devices, Wi-Fi devices, and any item you wish to sell that emits radio waves must meet Japanese radio wave standards and have a designated mark that indicates it complies with Japan's import regulations concerning this category.
 Products in this category also include the following:

 IH cooking devices